 A growing green movement in the United States is driving consumers towards goods that are environmentally friendly.
 The term ‘environmentally friendly’ is often loosely used, and different consumers have different perceptions of what it means.
 Some consumers want products that are made from natural resources.
 Others have more specific preferences, such as products that are made from highly sustainable natural resources.
 Marketing products based on their content can be effective, however, the use of a standardized label that is backed by the government and a testing program can be even more so.

-The USDA BioPreferred labeling certification program appeals to consumer purchasing trends and the needs of producers.
-It lets consumers know that a product has been tested in accordance with requirements designed by the USDA and its partners.
-The program also provides producers with a recognizable and simple label that indicates a biobased product and the percentage of biomass that was used in creating the product and its packaging.
+The USDA BioPreferred Program appeals to consumer purchasing trends and the needs of producers.
+It lets consumers know that a product has been tested in accordance with requirements designed by the Program and its partners.
+The Program also provides producers with a recognizable and simple label that indicates a biobased product and the percentage of biomass that was used in creating the product and its packaging.

-The products that are already certified under the USDA BioPreferred label are highly diverse.
+The products that are already certified under the USDA BioPreferred Program are highly diverse.
 Basic consumer goods like household cleaning products, bathroom products, skincare products, and haircare products are just a few examples.
-Intermediate products used in manufacturing can also be biobased, and both industrial and commercial focused products have also been certified for BioPreferred labeling.
+Intermediate products used in manufacturing can also be biobased, and both industrial and commercial focused products have also been certified.
 Items like safety headgear for construction, paints, and sealants used in construction, and even structural building materials can be found in the USDA BioPreferred Catalog.

 The product categories are constantly growing, and new products that don’t fit into existing categories can still be certified if they contain a minimum 25% Biobased materials in packaging and the product itself.

-Each category varies in the percentage of biobased content required, and the USDA aims to increase the minimum percentage when production methods and technology improves.
-Companies that innovate and develop products with higher biobased content will likely become more competitive because the percentage of biobased content is a prominent feature of the USDA label and is something that consumers consider when comparing products.
+Each category varies in the percentage of biobased content required, and the USDA BioPreferred Program aims to increase the minimum percentage when production methods and technology improves.
+Companies that innovate and develop products with higher biobased content will likely become more competitive because the percentage of biobased content is a prominent feature of the USDA Certified Biobased Product label and is something that consumers consider when comparing products.

-Applying to join the voluntary labeling program is free, and the only costs come from independent testing.
+Applying to join the Program is free, and the only costs come from independent testing.
 Testing for biobased content must be performed by an authorized laboratory that offers ASTM D6866 testing.

-Beta Analytic can provide testing that is compliant with all requirements for USDA BioPreferred labeling.
-Results are provided in 5-7 business days.
+Beta Analytic can provide testing that is compliant with all requirements by the USDA BioPreferred Program.
+Results are provided in 7 business days or less.
 A priority service is available for results required in 4 business days or less.
 For price inquiries, please contact the lab.